When should I register my daughter?

 How do I register my daughter?

-If you are interested in registering your daughter for entry into Year 3, the first step is to register with our School Registrar by sending in a completed registration form, registration fee (£65), and a copy of your daughter's birth certificate.
+If you are interested in registering your daughter for entry into Year 3, the first step is to register her with our School Registrar by sending in a completed registration form, registration fee (£100), and a copy of your daughter’s birth certificate.
 These can be sent to us at any time up until the 31st October in the year preceding entry.
-The second step, confirm her as a candidate and to secure a place at the Assessment, is to send in the examination fee (£75) by 31st October.
-Unsuccessful 4+ ballot candidates who wish to take part in the 7+ Assessment must also reconfirm their interest and enclose the examination fee (£75) by the closing date of 31st October of the year preceding 7+ entry.
-If you wish your daughter to sit for the Assessment you must have both registered and paid the examination fee by the deadline.
+The second step, confirm her as a candidate and to secure a place at the Assessment, is to complete a 7+ Assessment Confirmation Form and send in the examination fee (£100) by 31st October.
+Unsuccessful 4+ ballot candidates who wish to take part in the 7+ Assessment must also reconfirm their interest and enclose the examination fee (£100) by the closing date of 31st October of the year preceding 7+ entry.
+If you wish your daughter to sit for the Assessment you must have registered, completed the 7+ Assessment Confirmation Form and paid the examination fee by the deadline.